 Lamb is sporting a new kind of confidence.
 Younger diners in particular are digging it.
-Already gravitating toward global and more creative approaches—to which lamb lends itself—they’re also benefiting from the protein’s growing presence in fast-casual outlets.
-The number of menus serving lamb grew 11 percent over the last four years, according to industry research firm Datassential.
+Already gravitating toward global and more creative approaches – to which lamb lends itself – they’re also benefiting from the protein’s growing presence in fast casual restaurants.
+The number of menus serving lamb grew 11 percent over the last four years, according to food industry research firm Datassential.

-“People say lamb tastes gamy at times,” says Francis Derby, executive chef of The Cannibal, a restaurant and butcher shop in New York City and Los Angeles.
-“To me, the word gamy means, ‘I don’t like the way that animal tastes.’
+“People say lamb tastes gamey at times,” says Francis Derby, executive chef of The Cannibal, a restaurant and butcher shop in New York City and Los Angeles.
+“To me, the word gamey means, ‘I don’t like the way that animal tastes.’
 But if you have good product and you know what you’re doing, you can change anyone’s mind.”

 Neck to Tail: Quality All Around

-Buying top-quality meat can reshape attitudes, Derby says.
+Buying top quality meat can reshape attitudes, Derby says.
 For a restaurant anchored by a butcher shop, this means bringing in the whole animal.
 To do so, he keeps the menu flexible.
-At the Los Angeles location, he offers a rotating collection of cuts, which may include roasted lamb shoulder, braised belly and neck confit.
+At the Los Angeles location, he offers a rotating collection of cuts – which may include roasted lamb shoulder, braised lamb belly and neck confit.
 The most popular preparation, however, is raw.
 For a lamb tartare appetizer, Derby minces top round and seasons it with lemon oil, chives, salt and lemon juice.
 Diced green apple and charred leeks add sweetness and depth, while olive oil and a grating of goat cheese impart richness in place of the typical egg yolk.

 A Leg Up: Focus on Flavor